Sara Duterte: Second and third term as mayor of Davao City (2016–2022)

 In her first year back as mayor, the Davao City bombing took place on September 2, 2016, with Duterte's private nurse Kristia Bisnon, who accompanied Duterte during hospital checkups in July for her pregnancy with triplets, among the victims who perished.
 Three days later, Duterte's doctor informed her that she had a miscarriage with two of her three fetuses, which she revealed during a speech on September 8, 2016.

-She ran for re-election in the 2019 elections and was successful.

-After her father won in the 2016 presidential election, Duterte launched the "Tapang at Malasakit" (lit.
-'Courage and Compassion') movement composed of Duterte supporters and allies on October 23, 2017.
+On October 23, 2017, Mayor Duterte launched the Tapang at Malasakit (lit.
+'Courage and Compassion') Alliance for the Philippines (TMAP) at the Marquis Events Place in Taguig, composed of Duterte supporters and allies, where she announced her intention to run for the Davao City 1st district seat at the House of Representatives and called on people to "fight global terrorism by quickly rebuilding Marawi, focus on our poverty that has fueled narco-politicians, set aside our personal politics" in support of President Duterte.